 One quick extra tip before I put this article to bed; most FV’s are made with chrome-nickel stainless steel.
 The surface of the tanks, should be as smooth as possible.
 Any crevices or scratches are areas for potential microbial contamination.

-You need to get testimonials of suppliers before choosing one.
-Even better, visit the factory of some suppliers to see their work to get a feel for how they operate.
+You need to get testimonials of suppliers before choosing an equipment supplier.
+Even better, visit the factory of the suppliers, to view their work and to get a feel for how they operate.
 Buying brewing equipment is expensive, you need to get it right first time.

 Need Help With Your Brewing Project?